tss-repo/bootstrap/README.md

-# TSS/Bootstrap plugin for ZendFramework 3
+# TSS\Bootstrap plugin for ZendFramework 3

 ## Installation

-You can install this plugin into your ZendFramework application using [composer](http://getcomposer.org).
+You can install this plugin into your Zend Framework application using [composer](http://getcomposer.org).

 The recommended way to install composer packages is: